Cathedral Church of St. James (Toronto)

 The Cathedral Church of St. James is an Anglican cathedral in Downtown Toronto, Ontario, Canada.
 It is the location of the oldest congregation in the city, with the parish being established in 1797.
-The cathedral, with construction beginning in 1850 and opening for services on June 19, 1853, was one of the largest buildings in the city at that time.
-It was designed by Frederick William Cumberland and is a prime example of Gothic Revival architecture.
+The church, the fourth on the site, began construction in 1850 and opened for services on June 19, 1853.
+It was one of the largest buildings in the city at that time.
+It was designed by Frederick William Cumberland and is an example of Gothic Revival architecture.

-The church building is designated under the Ontario Heritage Act, and it is the episcopal seat of the Bishop of Toronto.
-Royal St. George's College, on Howland Avenue, is the church's choir school and is open to boys in grades 3 through 12.
+The church building is designated under the Ontario Heritage Act.
+It has been the episcopal seat of the Bishop of Toronto since 1936 after the cathedra was moved from the Diocese's first cathedral, the Cathedral of St. Alban the Martyr.
+The church's choir school is Royal St. George's College in The Annex neighbourhood, which is open to boys in grades 3 through 12.

 History

 The Anglican parish of St. James was established in 1797 in the then-town of York.
 In 1807, the first church was built of wood.
 It was used in 1813 as a hospital during the War of 1812, and it was subsequently robbed and damaged by the American troops.
 Shortly after, in 1818, the church was enlarged and a bell tower addition was completed.
 The bell was used as a fire bell for the town.

 In 1833, the wooden structure was taken down and replaced by a stone structure in the Neoclassical style.
 In January 1839, the church burned down and was reconstructed.
-Upon reopening in December 1839, the church became a cathedral.
-St. James Cemetery, the parish cemetery, was moved in the 1840s to St. James-the-Less at Parliament and Bloor streets, although there are still unmarked graves under the modern parking lot.
+It reopened in December 1839, and the church became a cathedral in 1936.
+St. James Cemetery, the parish cemetery, was moved in the 1840s to St. James-the-Less at Parliament and Bloor streets, although there are still unmarked graves under the church parking lot.

-In 1849, the cathedral was destroyed in the first Great Fire of Toronto.
+In 1849, the building was destroyed in the first Great Fire of Toronto.
 An international architectural competition was held to replace it, drawing eleven entries from Canada and the United States.
 The Gothic Revival design by Frederick William Cumberland and Thomas Ridout placed first, followed by the submissions of John Ostell and Kivas Tully respectively.

-Construction began on July 1, 1850, and the Ohio stone and brick cathedral was opened to the public in 1853.
-The cathedral's original organ was built in 1853 by Samuel Russell Warren.
-Upon his death in 1867, John Strachan, Toronto's first Anglican bishop, was buried in a vault beneath the high altar.
+Construction began on July 1, 1850.
+The cornerstone was laid on November 20, 1850 by the Bishop of Toronto John Strachan and Reverend Grasset.
+Inside the cornerstone was placed a sealed bottle containing a Scobie's 1851 almanac, reports and documents of the Church Society, and a collection of coins.
+The Ohio stone and brick church was opened to the public in 1853.
+Its original organ was built in 1853 by Samuel Russell Warren.
+Upon his death in 1867, Strachan, Toronto's first Anglican bishop, was buried in a vault beneath the high altar.
 Dean Henry James Grasett (1808–1882) was also buried here.